 In order to qualify for Steps to Health programming, schools must participate in the National School Lunch or Breakfast Program.
 The school building must have at least 50% of students receiving a free or reduced meal.

-Before beginning programming, use this spreadsheet to confirm that a school qualifies: FY19 Eligible Schools
+Before beginning programming, use this spreadsheet to confirm that a school qualifies: Steps to Health Eligible Schools.